 Young deer are generally well developed at birth, but are still extremely vulnerable to predators.
 They usually stand a few minutes after being born, and after a few hours are able to walk around.

 Often the mother will lead her new young away from the birthing area to a new uncontaminated area where there will be less chance of it being discovered.

 The weight of newly born deer varies greatly depending on the species.

-In the gigantic European Elk (Moose in America), the young can weigh over 10 kilograms at birth.
+In the gigantic European Elk (Moose in America), the young can weigh over 10 kilograms at birth, and North American Elk can be quite large too.
 While the Southern Pudu, one of the smallest of the deer species, can bear young that weigh less than 350 grams at birth.

 From a few days of age the young deer are able to run, but only for short distances.
 It is therefore necessary for them to find somewhere safe to hide from predators until they are able to accompany their mother.

 How Baby Deer Hide Until They Gain Strength

 The mother will remain with the young and suckle it every 2 or 3 hours during the first few days of its life.
 But thereafter she normally leaves it in a safe hiding place, normally amongst thick vegetation such as long grass or a dense stand of bracken.